akarim74/devops-learning/01-linux/notes/Overthewire-Bandit-Notes-and-Solutions.md

 **Password:** `B0s2khmbT9u0geKuOoVGW3JZKhndE3BG`

 **What I learned:** `strings` is useful for finding readable text hidden inside files that otherwise contain binary or non-readable data.
 To add a personal reflection, this was one of those levels where the solution was a lot simpler than expected.
 It taught me that finding a solution that works doesn't have to be complicated - rather, it just needs to work.
-It's the difference between "appearing intellgient" and being "effective".
+It's the difference between "appearing intelligent" and being "effective".

 ---